Glutamine–tRNA ligase

-Glutamine—tRNA ligase or glutaminyl-tRNA synthetase (GlnRS) is an aminoacyl-tRNA synthetase (aaRS or ARS), also called tRNA-ligase. is an enzyme that attaches the amino acid glutamine onto its cognate tRNA.
+Glutamine–tRNA ligase or glutaminyl-tRNA synthetase (GlnRS) is an aminoacyl-tRNA synthetase (aaRS or ARS), also called tRNA-ligase. is an enzyme that attaches the amino acid glutamine onto its cognate tRNA.

-This enzyme participates in glutamate metabolism and aminoacyl-trna biosynthesis.
+This enzyme participates in glutamate metabolism and aminoacyl-tRNA biosynthesis.

-The human gene for glutaminyl-tRNA synthetase is QARS.
+The human gene for glutaminyl-tRNA synthetase is QARS1.

 Catalyzed reaction

 The cycle and mechanism of aminoacylation by tRNA synthetases.